 - Everyone who wishes to participate MUST bring a gift!

 Once you’ve laid the groundwork for your exchange, you can set the rules for the actual distribution of gifts.
-Again, there are several variations to the white elephant exchange and three are shared below.
+Again, there are several variations in regards to how to host a white elephant exchange and three are shared below.

 The Simple White Elephant Exchange